1st Year

 • Structure of scenic language

-We start from the identification and analysis of the narrative structures of theatrical, literary and cinematographic works, following the well-known and consolidated applicative scheme set out in the texts "The Hero with a Thousand Faces" by Joseph Campbell and "The Hero's Journey" by Chris Vogler, which identify twelve stages in each story, on which variants (patterns) insist; these stages are nothing other than the stages of the hero's exterior and interior journey throughout the narrative arc:
+It starts with the identification and analysis of narrative structures in theatrical, literary, and cinematic works following the well-known and established application scheme presented in the texts "The Hero with a Thousand Faces" by Joseph Campbell and "The Hero's Journey" by Chris Vogler, which identify in each story twelve phases (stages) with variants (patterns); these phases are nothing but the steps of the outer and inner journey that the hero undergoes in the narrative arc:

 - Reward